Skip to main content

 8. File Your BOI Report

-Nebraska LLCs need to file a Beneficial Ownership Information (BOI) Report within 90 days of forming their business with the state.
-The report tells the federal government who owns and influences the business.
+The Financial Crimes Enforcement Network (FinCEN) asks most LLCs, including those in Nebraska, to file a Beneficial Ownership Information (BOI) Report within 90 days of forming their business.
+The BOI Report tells the federal government who owns and influences the business.
 It’s free to file, and you only need to file amendments if the information reported changes, like if you get a new owner.
+File online, or you can hire us to file the BOI report for you.

 *This is informational commentary, not advice.
 This information is intended strictly for informational purposes and does not constitute legal advice or a substitute for legal counsel.
 This information is not intended to create, nor does your receipt, viewing, or use of it constitute, an attorney-client relationship.
 More information is available in our Terms of Service.